-Graduation in Absentia Fee
+Graduation in Absentia Fees

-It is expected that all graduates will participate in the commencement services unless the Records Office is notified in writing that the student plans to graduate in absentia.
-Written application for exemption should be made no later than one week prior to commencement.
-A fee of \$25 is assessed to any graduate who is absent from graduation without having given prior notice.
+It is expected that all approved graduation applicants will participate in the commencement services unless the Records Office is notified in writing that the student plans to graduate in absentia.
+Written application for exemption should be made no later than two weeks prior to commencement.
+A fee of \$100 is assessed to any graduate who makes changes to their commencement participation plans after this deadline.